ansys/pyfluent/doc/source/user_guide/tui_commands.rst

    /define/boundary-conditions/set/velocity-inlet velocity-inlet-5 () temperature no 293.15 quit

-The recorded Python journal will contain the following line which can be executed in PyFluent, assuming ``solver`` is the session instance returned by ``launch_fluent``.
+The recorded Python journal contains the following line which can be executed in PyFluent, assuming ``solver`` is the session instance returned by ``launch_fluent``.

 .. code:: python